Jumpscale/g8cockpit/app/README.md

 ```
 start - Start discussion with the bot
-project - Manage your project
+repo - Manage your AYS repositories
 blueprint - Manage your blueprints project
 service - Perform actions on your service instances
 help - Show you what I can do